2022–23 B.League season

-The 2022–23 B.League season is the seventh season of the Japanese B.League.
+The 2022–23 B.League season was the seventh season of the Japanese B.League.

 For the 2022–23 season, the B1 division has 24 teams, and the three-conference system of East, Central, and West was restored for the first time since the 2019–20 season.
 The B2 division remained a two-conference system with 14 teams, the same as the previous season.

+The Ryukyu Golden Kings are this season's champions, after beating the Chiba Jets, 2–0.